greinet/flox/README.md

 Flox
 ===============
+Fork with automatically enabled https support for use with a reverse proxy like traefik.
+My use case includes building a [docker image and running through docker](https://github.com/greinet/docker-flox).

 [![Build Status](https://travis-ci.org/devfake/flox.svg?branch=master)](https://travis-ci.org/devfake/flox)

 Flox is a self hosted Movie, Series and Animes watch list.
 It's build on top of Laravel and Vue.js and uses [The Movie Database](https://www.themoviedb.org/) API.